If you want to be on the program, the email address, lrushbow at EIBnet.com.

 It's never been said before.

-I think that President Clinton might want to examine his own connection with the Oklahoma City bombing in terms of Waco, Clinton told me that I couldn't not appoint Reno because she would have turned on me over Waco.
+I think that President Clinton might want to examine his own connection with the Oklahoma City bombing in terms of Waco.

-So, what Dick Morris is saying here is that Clinton ordered the invasion.
+So what Dick Morris is saying here is that Clinton ordered the invasion.

 I really don't know anything about it.

-Attorney General, that was her call.
+Attorney General, that was her call, her mission.

 It didn't quite work out that way, but it's her call.